-The multipolarity for the 662 keV transition can now be determined from a diagram.
-When we know the multipolarity we can deduce the spin and parity for the 662 keV level in $^{137}$ Ba by using the selection rules.
+The multipolarity for the 662 keV transition can now be determined from a the calculated values for different multipolarities and energies.
+When we know the multipolarity we can deduce the spin and parity for the 662 keV level in Ba by using the selection rules.